Key takeaways:

 How do you diagnose a UTI?

 To diagnose a UTI, you don’t always need a test.
-Oftentimes, a healthcare provider can diagnose a UTI based on your symptoms.
-If you’re young and healthy and have typical UTI symptoms, they may be able to diagnose and treat a UTI without testing.
+Oftentimes, a healthcare professional can diagnose a UTI based on your symptoms.
+If you don’t have any other medical conditions and your symptoms are straightforward, they may be able to diagnose and treat a UTI without testing.

 This may also be true for people who have recurrent UTIs.
-This is technically defined as 3 or more UTIs in 12 months, or 2 or more in 6 months.
-Many people with recurrent UTIs can accurately tell when a UTI is starting, and then they can begin treatment on their own.
+This is technically defined as three or more UTIs in 12 months, or two or more in 6 months.
+Many people with recurrent UTIs know when a UTI is starting, and then they can begin treatment on their own.

 But there are times when a UTI test is needed.
 This is especially true if:

-• You have other medical problems, or you’re at higher risk for serious infections.
+You have other medical conditions, or you’re at higher risk for serious infections.

 The 3 types of UTI tests